econtrerasd/Foenix-Sprite-Editor/README.md

 DRAWING TOOLS ICONS
 ------------------------------------------------
-The Drawing tools have tools that help you in drawing your sprites
+The Drawing tools are tools that help you in drawing your sprites (description of the icon in parenthesis):
-* BRUSH SIZE              (Three dots of different sizes)
+* BRUSH SIZE              (Three dots representing the available brush sizes)

 *Alas!, there is currently only one tool, but hey we had to start somewhere!